Course Outline

 Learning objectives

-- Master the concepts, approaches, standards, methods, and techniques used for the operation of an effective ethical hacking process;
+- Master the concepts, approaches, standards, methods, and techniques used to operate an effective ethical hacking process;

-- Develop the expertise to analyze the results of testing activities and produce effective reports which will help organizations to effectively address vulnerabilities;
+- Develop the expertise to analyze testing results and produce effective reports that help organizations address vulnerabilities;

 - Strengthen the personal qualities necessary to act with due professional care when conducting penetration tests;